-448 findings, 21 voices, 181M views.
+448 quotes, 21 voices, 181M views.
 The hypocrisy theme has the highest engagement-per-voice ratio in the dataset — a small number of right-of- center channels driving an outsized share of the audience conversation.

-The far-right quadrant logs 173 of the 448 findings.
+The far-right quadrant logs 173 of the 448 quotes.
 The substance is “lawfare,” weaponized prosecution, and a recurring frame that the party uses state power against opponents while claiming to defend democracy.

-The party’s response to this critique is, in the corpus, almost absent.
+The party’s response to this critique is, in the study, almost absent.
 Friendly-side commentary either ignores the frame or argues against the facts.
 Neither neutralizes the engagement.

 The cross-spectrum signal is that the frame penetrated the center.
 Center-quadrant panels and even mainstream-left hosts spend airtime relitigating the prosecution narrative — evidence that the engagement was not contained to its origin audience.